Random Forests for Change Point Detection: Conclusion

 \section{Conclusion}

-Our proposed \texttt{changeforest} algorithm uses random forests to efficiently and accurately perform multiple change point detection across a wide range of dataset types.
+Our proposed \texttt{changeforest} algorithm uses random forests to efficiently and accurately perform multiple change point detection across a wide range of data set types.
 Motivated by parametric change point detection methodology, the algorithm optimizes a nonparametric classifier-based log-likelihood ratio.
 When coupled with random forests, it performs very well or better than competitors for all simulation setups studied.
-The computation time of \texttt{changeforest} scales almost linearly with the number of observations, enabling nonparametric change point detection even for very large datasets.
+The computation time of \texttt{changeforest} scales almost linearly with the number of observations, enabling nonparametric change point detection even for very large data sets.
 The \texttt{changeforest} software package is available to \texttt{R}, Python, and Rust users.
 See \url{github.com/mlondschien/changeforest} for installation instructions.

-As argued in Section \ref{sec:choice_of_classifier}, random forests are a natural choice as a classifier to pair with our methodology due to the possibility of retrieving unbiased out-of-bag class probability predictions, the low dependence on hyperparameters, and almost linear time complexity.
-However, in principle, any classifier yielding class probability predictions can be used to generate classifier log-likelihood ratios, which we demonstrated by pairing our methodology with a $k$-nearest neighbor classifier.
-Other choices, such as neural networks, are also possible.
-Here, using cross-validation to generate unbiased class probability predictions would be necessary.

-The performance of the \texttt{changeforest} algorithm could be improved by pairing it with wild binary segmentation of \citet{fryzlewicz2014wild} or seeded binary segmentation of \citet{kovacs2020seeded}.
-This would help particularly in scenarios with very short segments and equal or similar distributions in surrounding segments.
-However, this would require changes to the model selection procedure presented to avoid overfitting.
-Since we already observe very good performance with binary segmentation, we do not include results from wild or seeded binary segmentation here.

 \acks{Malte Londschien is supported by the ETH Foundations of Data Science and the ETH AI Center.
 Solt Kov\'acs and Peter B\"uhlmann are supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 786461 CausalStats - ERC-2017-ADG). }